Chlorine tetroxide: Gomberg's mistaken 1923 production

-However, later researchers claimed that the product was iodine perchlorate.
+However, later researchers claimed that the product was either iodine(I) or iodine(III) perchlorate.
 So far, however, there is no certain evidence for the existence of iodine perchlorate either.

 Properties

 The electron affinity energy of chlorine tetroxide can be figured out using the Born–Haber cycle and the lattice energy data of perchlorates.
 It is about 561 kJ/mol.

 The structure of chlorine tetroxide is uncertain; the molecular point group may be C_{s}, C_{2v}, or T_{d}.

 In a solid oxygen matrix ClO_{4} reacts to form ClO_{6}Cl, which has three double bonded oxygen atoms, and a chain of three oxygen atoms -O-O-O^{•} attached to the chlorine.